 Conversely, the LHWCA only allows such cases to proceed against negligent third parties.
 Our experienced lawyers at Haines Law have experience with maritime claims and can clarify your legal options to help you decide the best course of action in your situation.

-Call a Clear Lake Maritime Injury Attorney at Haines Law
+Call a Clear Lake Maritime Injury Lawyer at Haines Law

 On-the-job injury cases can be complicated if you work on the water.
 If you have little experience with federal or state law, negotiating a settlement can be challenging.
 Fortunately, our attorneys can assist you with your claim.
 Call a Clear Lake maritime injury lawyer to set up a consultation and discuss the possibilities for your case.